Research Professor of Civil and Environmental Engineering

 Research FocusFate and transport of contaminants from wastes, sediments and soils in subsurface environments, leaching methods and assessment approaches, management of residuals from energy production, beneficial reuse of waste materials in construction.

-Andy Garrabrants is an Associate Research Professor of Civil and Environmental Engineering at Vanderbilt University in Nashville, TN. where his research focuses on leaching tests and assessment approaches for estimating the fate and transport of constituents from soils, sediments and wastes.
+Andy Garrabrants is a Research Professor of Civil and Environmental Engineering at Vanderbilt University in Nashville, TN. where his research focuses on leaching tests and assessment approaches for estimating the fate and transport of constituents from soils, sediments and wastes.

 His research focuses on continuing development and acceptance of standardized approaches toward environmental impact assessment of solid wastes, construction materials, soils, and sediments.
 He is the technical lead for the interlaboratory validation of the Leaching Environmental Assessment Framework (LEAF), developed in collaboration with the Energy Centre of the Netherlands, DHI Demark, and the Offices of Research and Development (ORD) and Solid Wastes (OSW) of the US Environmental Protection Agency.